 At 4 to 12 months, most babies start teething.
 This usually begins with their two front teeth: one on the top and one on the bottom.
 Generally, primary teeth come in one at a time, with two on each side of the upper and lower jaws until they’re all present.
 All baby teeth should be in place by 2 1/2 to 3 years old.
 As your child gets older, around 6 and 7 years, the primary teeth start to shed, and the permanent teeth begin to come through.

 A baby teeth chart can help track when each tooth comes in.
 Generally speaking, it starts with the central incisors, the lateral incisors, and the first molars and canines.
 Knowing when to expect each tooth can help parents prepare for teething pain and other symptoms that may accompany this process.
-Additionally, it’s essential to keep up with regular dental visits so that any issues with a child’s oral health can be addressed quickly and appropriately.
+Additionally, it’s essential to keep up with regular dental visits to address any issues with a child’s oral health quickly and appropriately.

 Baby Teeth Types